Grab the vacuum: Ladybugs overwhelm parts of U.S. Southeast

-WINSTON-SALEM, N.C., Nov 5 (Reuters) - Millions of ladybugs are invading homes and businesses in parts of the U.S. eastern seaboard and Gulf Coast this fall, causing headaches for residents who are fighting the invasion with vacuum cleaners that suck up the insects.
+WINSTON-SALEM, North Carolina (Reuters) - Millions of ladybugs are invading homes and businesses in parts of the U.S. eastern seaboard and Gulf Coast this fall, causing headaches for residents who are fighting the invasion with vacuum cleaners that suck up the insects.

 While harmless to humans, masses of the multi-colored invaders are a nuisance as they slip indoors through cracks around doors and windows.
 Plus they can stain curtains, upholstery and walls if squashed.